IDI-Systems/acre2/docs/wiki/frameworks/vehicle-racks.md

             };
             class Rack_2 {
-                displayName = "Dashboard Lower";      // Name displayed in the interaction menu componentName = "ACRE_VRC103";        // Rack type (able to mount a PRC117F) allowedPositions[] = {"driver", "commander", "gunner"}; // Who can configure the radio and open the radio GUI.
+                displayName = "Dashboard Lower";      // Name displayed in the interaction menu shortName = "D.Low";                  // Short name displayed on the HUD.
+Maximum of 5 characters componentName = "ACRE_VRC103";        // Rack type (able to mount a PRC117F) allowedPositions[] = {"driver", "commander", "gunner"}; // Who can configure the radio and open the radio GUI.
 Same wildcards as the intercom.
 It also allows transmitting/receiving disabledPositions[] = {};